-Char Binns is an activist and community organiser with 15 years’ experience working in the third sector.
+Char Binns (she/her) is an activist and community organiser with 15 years’ experience working in the third sector.
 After working primarily in communications roles for charities and public sector organisations, she joined Homotopia as Festival Project Manager in August 2017.
 Since then she has led the organisation through three successful festivals and was Interim Director from January 2019.
 Char’s interest in people led her to study sociology and anthropology and she has an MA in the study of Religions from SOAS, University of London.
 Char is a Director of the community based social business Liverpool Queer Collective, which runs creative events for queer and trans people as an alternative to mainstream gay club culture.
-She is also a qualified running coach and the Trainer at GoodGym Liverpool.
+She is also a qualified running coach.

 Alex Ferguson, Producer

 Alex (he/him) is a Liverpool-based producer, interested in art as activism, personal/societal change through radical arts, and queering everything.
 He is a graduate of loads of things, like University of Liverpool, Stage One Commercial Producer’s Workshop, and NUS’ Lead and Change Programme.
 When he’s not at Homotopia, he is the host and producer of the spoken word podcast, monthly event, and artist development programme A Lovely Word, based at the Liverpool Everyman.
 He also freelance produces the multi-award winning progressive brass band/theatre troupe Perhaps Contraption’s Nearly Human (“Completely extraordinary” BBC 6 Music), amongst other things.

 At Homotopia Alex leads on: community projects, organisational growth, artist development (main contact for QueerCore), fundraising (main contact for adverts, sponsors, donors), and parts of the festival programme that we produce in-house.

 More info at alexferguson.co

 Board of Trustees